onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-| `inputs` | tensor of any type values or memref of any type values or none type
+| `inputs` | variadic of tensor of any type values or memref of any type values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `outputs` | tensor of any type values or memref of any type values or none type
+| `outputs` | variadic of tensor of any type values or memref of any type values or none type

 ### `onnx.DFT` (ONNXDFTOp)